 Biodiversity Offset Delivery Plan

-The Biodiversity Offset Delivery Plan (BODP) outlines measures for offsetting significant impacts on biodiversity associated with the construction of Stage 1 of the Western Sydney Airport.
+The Biodiversity Offset Delivery Plan (BODP) outlines measures for offsetting significant impacts on biodiversity associated with the construction of Stage 1 of the Western Sydney International (Nancy-Bird Walton) Airport.

-The BODP was prepared as a condition of the Airport Plan and approved by the Department of the Environment and Energy on 24 August 2018.
-The plan was developed in consultation with a Biodiversity Experts Group, which included representatives from the NSW Office of Environment and Heritage (OEH), NSW Government Local Land Services, local councils in the vicinity of the project, Local Aboriginal Land Councils, other Western Sydney Aboriginal stakeholder groups, a university and conservation groups.
+The BODP was prepared as a condition of the Airport Plan and approved by the former Department of the Environment and Energy (now Department of Agriculture, Water and the Environment) on 24 August 2018.
+The plan was developed in consultation with a Biodiversity Experts Group, which included representatives from the former NSW Office of Environment and Heritage (OEH) (now NSW Department of Planning, Industry and Environment), NSW Government Local Land Services, local councils in the vicinity of the project, Local Aboriginal Land Councils, other Western Sydney Aboriginal stakeholder groups, a university and conservation groups.

 The BODP is built upon the biodiversity assessment and offset package in the Western Sydney Airport Environmental Impact Statement (EIS), specified sections of the environmental management framework in the EIS and the Environment Protection and Biodiversity Conservation Act 1999 Environmental Offsets Policy October 2012.